Next Mars Orbiter: Features

 Key features under study include solar electric ion drive engines, better solar arrays, and broadband laser communications (optic communication) between Earth and Mars.

 The orbiter is conceptually similar to the Mars Telecommunications Orbiter, canceled in 2005, and could be a technology precursor for a future round-trip sample return mission and human expeditions to Mars.
 Robert Lock is leading the concept studies for the 2022 orbiter.

 Concern in NASA is that the currently used relay satellites, 2001 Mars Odyssey and Mars Reconnaissance Orbiter, may stop functioning, resulting in the need to press the MAVEN science orbiter into use as a backup telecommunications relay.
 Since the highly elliptical orbit of MAVEN limits its usefulness as a relay for surface operations, NASA will lower its orbit from 6200 km to between 4000 and 4500 km altitude, where it can serve as a relay while continuing its science mission.

 Another suggested feature under study is "the sample rendezvous capture and return capability".
 The samples cached by the Mars 2020 rover would be placed in Mars orbit by a future Mars ascent vehicle.
 From there, the orbiter would rendezvous, transfer the samples into a capsule and send it back to Earth.

 Propulsion

 The proposed orbiter would be propelled with two solar-electric ion thrusters; one engine would be active while the other one would be a spare.
 Electrical power to the engines would be provided by advanced solar arrays that generate 20 kW.

 An ion engine would give the spacecraft significant orbital flexibility for long-term support of future missions, opportunistic flybys of Phobos and Deimos, as well as the added capability of orbit support—rendezvous and capture—for a sample return mission.
-An ion engine would also allow access to multiple latitudes and altitudes to optimize relay contacts.
+An ion engine would also allow access to multiple latitudes and altitudes to optimise relay contacts.